YagiGo/find_me_a_restaurant_app/README.md

-# Find me a restaurant for app enthusiastics
+# Find me a restaurant for the app-enthusiastic